best-hvac-books-reviews-from-amazon

 The book contains a special section about career opportunities in the modern HVAC/R industry and includes a detailed list.
 There is also a “service call” feature which adds a good degree of reality.
 You will need to think in service mode and apply what you have learned and put these skills into practice.

-The 8th edition has a number of new additions, especially in the area of refrigeration.
+The 8th edition has several new additions, especially in the area of refrigeration.
 There are new photographs in the book on the tools required as well as information about gauges, manifolds, Bluetooth technology equipment and more required for success in the workplace today.

 CHECK PRICE ON AMAZON

-Editor’s Note: There are no HVAC textbooks that can replace hands-on learning but Refrigeration and Air Conditioning Technology come close.
+Editor’s Note: There are no HVAC textbooks that can replace hands-on learning, but Refrigeration and Air Conditioning Technology comes close.
 A very well-laid-out book that is easy to understand.
 The career opportunities section was a good inclusion.
 This is a good purchase.

 5. Modern Refrigeration and Air Conditioning HVAC Book Review

 This book provides the right combination of theory, development of skills, and techniques to use to install and maintain HVAC and refrigeration systems.
-It takes the reader progressively through theory to practice in an easy-to-understand way.
-Everything is presented in a logical manner with associated images for improved learning.
+It takes the reader progressively from theory to practice in an easy-to-understand way.
+Everything is presented logically with associated images for improved learning.

 Modern Refrigeration and Air Conditioning contains information about a career in the HVAC/R industry and aims to prepare the reader to be “workplace-ready”.
 The book is now in its 20th edition keeping pace with the changes in the industry.